dortania/OpenCore-Install-Guide/config.plist/penryn.md

   * Permits overwriting firmware variables from nvram.plist, only needed for systems without native NVRAM

 * **LegacySchema**
-  * Used for assigning NVRAM variables, used with LegacyEnable set to YES
+  * Used for assigning NVRAM variables.

 * **WriteFlash**: YES
   * Enables writing to flash memory for all added variables.